 Grow Pea Shoots for Spring Crunch

-Pea shoots are the fresh antidote to a long cold winter.
-These crunchy greens can be ready to enjoy in just a few weeks from planting.
+These crunchy greens can be ready to enjoy just a few weeks from planting

 Peas are one of the favorite vegetables of early spring, but who wants to wait for the pods to fill out?
 Pea shoots offer a fresh alternative that can be ready to harvest in just a few weeks.

-Sometimes you can find these delicate shoots at farmer’s markets, but they’re easy to grow in the vegetable garden or a container on the patio.
-Another, easier alternative, is to grow them indoors in trays like microgreens.
+Sometimes you can find these delicate shoots at farmers markets, but they’re easy to grow in the vegetable garden or a container on the patio.
+An easier alternative is to grow them indoors in trays like microgreens.

-If you’d rather plant and grow outside, plant pea seeds while spring temperatures are still cool, but soil has warmed to about 50-60 degrees and is moist, but not soggy.
+If you’d rather plant and grow outside, plant pea seeds while spring temperatures are still cool but when the soil has warmed to about 50° to 60°F and is moist but not soggy.
 The timing should be about two to four weeks before the date of the average last spring frost for your area.

-Peas are hardy vegetables; they can survive a bit of frost and grow in temperatures as cool as 40 degrees.
+Peas are hardy vegetables; they can survive a bit of frost and grow in temperatures as cool as 40°F.

-When shoots are about 3-4 inches tall, use scissors to clip pea shoots above the bottom leaves (some may regrow).
+When shoots are about 3 to 4 inches tall, use scissors to clip pea shoots above the bottom leaves (some may regrow).

 Rinse shoots in cold water, dry, and use right away to top green salads, blend into a smoothie, or use as a garnish for other vegetables, meat, fish, or egg dishes.
 They can also be stirred into hot dishes, like soups and stir fry, or sautéed in a little olive oil and seasoned to enjoy as a side dish.

-Store shoots for 2-3 days in a covered container in the fridge.
+Store shoots for 2 to 3 days in a covered container in the fridge.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.